 Comstock’s CEO Goldman sounds very optimistic about the future prospects of E3 Metals:

-“As a result of E3 Metals’ significant potential in Lithium carbonate and Lithium hydroxide and its technology, we have begun to see significant lithium players show serious interest in E3 Metals’ petro-lithium asset and technology potential.
+“As a result of E3 Metals’ significant potential in Lithium carbonate and Lithium hydroxide and its technology, we believe there will be serious interest in E3 Metals’ petro-lithium asset and technology potential.
 Assuming E3 Metals continues to prove out its proprietary petro-lithium technology (including building a prototype plant), 2019 or 2020 could see E3 Metals find a strategic partner or enter into an off-take agreement to supply lithium carbonate or hydroxide.”

 Under the leadership of Steven Goldman, Comstock Metals has streamlined its asset portfolio and monetized two non-core exploration properties.
 This allowed CSL to increase its cash position and to focus on three core mining projects: QV (gold) in the Yukon Territory, Rawhide (cobalt/silver) in Ontario and Preview SW (gold) in Saskatchewan, as well as to joint venture and invest in E3 Metals (petro-lithium).
 Comstock is now waiting for the drilling results from last month’s drilling program at its Preview SW gold project in Saskatchewan, with result expected to being released later this month and/or next month.